formatBCE/Random-snippets/README.md

 With this board i finally can build device, that will satisfy me and (more important) my family as their trusted voice assistant.

 ### What to do with it?
+__* Make sure you're using corresponding versions of I2S and ESPHome firmware.
+There is default one (working on 16kHz), and 48kHz one.
+Latter is even more experimental, but the sound quality is MUCH better.
+Thanks to Mike aka @mikey60 and his fork to nabu_microphone!__
 1. Get Respeaker Lite with ESP32 soldered to it (you may solder it yourself, pins on the back can remain dry, they're not used)
 2. [Solder USR to D2 and MUTE to D3 pins](https://wiki.seeedstudio.com/respeaker_button/)
 3. [Flash I2S firmware to the XMOS board](https://wiki.seeedstudio.com/xiao_respeaker/#flash-the-i2s-firmware) (pay attention to USB port, you need the main board port, not ESP32 one)
-4. Flash ESPHome firmware (YAML included, adjust to your environment) to ESP32 (use its port)
+5. Flash ESPHome firmware (YAML included, adjust to your environment) to ESP32 (use its port)
-5. Add device to Home Assistant.
+6. Add device to Home Assistant.

 ### Current state
 - voice communication: works